-- The existing building approved, and as such is agreed to be necessary for agricultural purposes.
-The proposed extension is similar - The proposal is to be attached to a well-designed building in similar form and is therefore considered to be well-designed in its own right and appropriate for purpose. - The impact of the extension to the agricultural building on both the wider landscape and setting of the Conservation Area will be minimal and appropriate in context. - The principle of development accords with local planning and national Green Belt policies as to appropriate development within the Green Belt and open countryside.
+- The building is necessary for agricultural purposes. - The proposal is well designed and appropriate for purpose. - Works to the access do not form part of the application, as those proposed are Permitted Development, as confirmed by the case officer.
+Visibility, however, will be improved. - The impact of the agricultural building on both the wider landscape and setting of the Conservation Area will be minimal and appropriate in context. - The principle of development accords with local planning and national Green Belt policies as to appropriate development within the Green Belt and open countryside.

-CAMplan 2014
+CAMplan 2013